 Director of Facilities

 Mr. Fultz oversees all facilities operations for the college, serving as a liaison with F&S, capital planning, space planning, and general oversight of safety.
-He earned a BA in Biology from Blackburn College, which led to an early career in industrial laboratories and safety operations.
-He then served various roles in the Chemistry Department prior to joining LAS in 2014.
+He earned a BA in biology from Blackburn College, which led to an early career in industrial laboratories and safety operations.
+He then served various roles in the Department of Chemistry prior to joining LAS in 2014.